Research Interests

 PI: Dr. Wakkar Uddin

-During middle and high school, I was exposed to research through Penn State’s Turfgrass Center– which is where I was able to conduct my own plant pathology related studies for science fairs.
-As a laboratory assistant, I entered data and collected and prepared samples for analysis.
+My interest in research began during middle and high school through early exposure to Penn State’s Turfgrass Center, where I had the opportunity to conduct independent plant pathology studies for various science fairs.
+As a laboratory assistant, I contributed to ongoing projects by entering data, collecting samples, and preparing them for analysis.